 Mary Mahoney became the first licensed Black nurse in the U.S. in 1879, according to the National Women's History Museum.
 She couldn't work in a hospital because of the discrimination people of color faced in the 19th century, so she spent years as a private nurse instead.
 Later, she cofounded the National Association of Colored Graduate Nurses (NACGN) in 1908, and gave its convention's opening speech the very next year, womenshistory.org highlighted.
 And after the 19th Amendment was ratified years later, she became one of the first women registered to vote in Boston.

 14. Fannie Lou Hamer

-Fannie Lou Hamer fought for Black people to have the right to vote and suffered permanent injuries thanks to police beatings, per PBS.
-Even after the Voting Rights Act was passed in 1965, she continued to speak out against voting discrimination.
+Fannie Lou Hamer fought for Black people to have the right to vote and suffered permanent injuries because of police beatings, per PBS.
+In 1964, she ran for Congress as a member of the Mississippi Freedom Democratic Party, which she helped found.
+The party pushed back against the Democratic Party's all-white delegation in Mississippi that year.
+And even after the Voting Rights Act was passed in 1965, she continued to speak out against voting discrimination.